Surprising identities for the greedy independent set on Cayley trees: Markovian explorations of a rooted tree

-Recall now Aldous-Broder's algorithm \cite{Ald90,broder1989generating} on the complete graph on $n$ vertices, that is the graph with vertex set $\{ 1, \dots , n\}$, and all possible edges including the loops $(i,i)$: Consider a random walk $(X_i : i \geq 0)$ starting at $X_0 :=n$ and where the $X_i$'s are i.i.d.~uniform random variables on $\{ 1, \dots n \}$ for $i \geq 1$.
+Recall now Aldous-Broder's algorithm \cite{Ald90,broder1989generating} on the complete graph on $n$ vertices, that is the graph with vertex set $\{ 1, \dots , n\}$, and all possible edges including the loops $(i,i)$: Consider a random walk $(X_i : i \geq 0)$ starting at $X_0 :=n$ and where the $X_i$'s are i.i.d.\ uniform random variables on $\{ 1, \dots n \}$ for $i \geq 1$.
 We denote by $ \tau_k := \inf \{i : X_i = k\} < \infty$ for any $ k \in \{ 1, \dots , n\}$.
 The walk induces the tree $ \mathcal{T}^{AB}$ which consists of the tree on $\{ 1, \dots , n\}$ with the edges $(X_{\tau_k - 1}, X_{\tau_k})$ for $ 1 \leq k \leq n-1$ (we only take the edges which lead to newly discovered vertices).
-Consider $T_1^{AB} = \min \{ i \geq 1 \mbox{ s.t. } X_{i} \in \{ X_0 , \dots , X_{i-1} \} \}$ the time of the first repetition of the walk $(X_i : i \geq 0).$ Then by construction, $\P ( T_1^{AB} = 1) = 1/n$ and for $k \geq 2$,
+Consider $T_1^{AB} = \min \{ i \geq 1 \mbox{ s.t. } X_{i} \in \{ X_0 , \dots , X_{i-1} \} \}$ the time of the first repetition of the walk $(X_i : i \geq 0).$ Then by construction, $\mathbb{P} ( T_1^{AB} = 1) = 1/n$ and for $k \geq 2$,

 We deduce that conditionally on $X_1 \neq n$, the law of the length $T_1^{AB}$ of the first branch is identical to that of the length of the branch linking $n$ and $1$ in $ \mathcal{T}_n$, see \cite{Ald91a}.
 A similar result holds for the next branches in both constructions.
+This has been already observed by Camarri and Pitman in the more general context of $p$-trees in \cite[Corollary 3]{CaPi2000}.

 \paragraph{Greedy construction.}In the next section, we use a peeling algorithm (with additional decorations) tailored to the construction of the greedy independent set on $ \mathcal{T}_n$.